giordano-lucas/dex-cyclic-arbitrage/index.md

 ## Clustering validation

 In this section, we aim to provide the reader with evidence that the clustering contains useful information (aka clustering assignments are not random).

-In other words, using relevant metrics, we need to demonstrate dissimilarities accross clusters.
+In other words, using relevant metrics, we need to demonstrate dissimilarities accross clusters that are also persistent on the `test set`.

+For instance, we could consider the following :

+1.

 {% include_relative figures/clustering/Profitability_of_each_cluster_train.html %}